Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-LVM-primer.md

  So if $f(z; \lambda)$ can take on large values - which is possible during the early stages of training if $f$ is something like a log-likelihood, then the Monte Carlo estimate of the gradient will oscillate wildly around zero, making convergence difficult.
 There exist numerous variance-reduction technqiues to make the score function estimator usable.

 ### Reparameterization
  Sometimes also known as the pathwise estimator.
-The core idea is that, for certain classes of distributions, samples from $q_{\lambda}(z)$ may be expressed parameter-dependent deterministic transformations from some base distribution which is independent of $\lambda$:
+The core idea is that, for certain classes of distributions, samples from $q_{\lambda}(z)$ may be expressed as $\lambda$-dependent deterministic transformations from some base distribution which is independent of $\lambda$:

  $$\begin{equation}
      \hat{z} \sim q_{\lambda}(z) \quad \equiv \quad \hat{\epsilon} \sim p(\epsilon), \; \hat{z} = g(\hat{\epsilon}; \lambda)